MAIF/melusine/docs/tutorials/05b_MelusineDetectorsAdvanced.md

 !!! warning
     Debug mode activation is backend dependent.
 With a DictBackend, tou should use `my_dict["debug"] = True`

-When debug mode is activated, a column named "DETECTOR_NAME_debug" containing an empty dictionary is automatically created.
+When debug mode is activated, a column named `DETECTOR_NAME_debug` containing an empty dictionary is automatically created.
 Populating this debug dict with debug info is then left to the user's responsibility.

-Exemple of a detector with debug data
+Example of a detector with debug data:

 ```Python hl_lines="21 22 37-53"
 --8<--
 docs/docs_src/MelusineDetectors/tutorial003.py:detector